KNX-IOT/knx-iot.github.io/_pages/getting_started.md

 ## Getting Started

-Follow through these guides to quickly get productive with the KNX Stack.
+Follow through these guides to quickly get productive with the KNX IoT Point API Stack.

 ### The Getting started guide for Device Simulation

 This getting started guide shows how to:

-- get the source code
+- Get the source code
-- compile the source code
+- Compile the source code
-- create an LSAB and LSSB application
+- Create an LSAB and LSSB (example) application
-- configure the installation
+- Configure the installation

 #### Requirements for Device Simulation